What Does the Best Resume Look Like in 2023

 See more cover letter templates and start writing.

-Don’t think your imperfect work history as a vulnerability.
+Don’t think of your imperfect work history as a vulnerability.
 Think about the great skills you have—and highlight it with a pitch-perfect functional resume.

 Here’s everything you need to know about writing a functional resume:

 Do you have any questions about writing a functional resume?
 Maybe you’d like to share advice on how to get everything right?
-Give us a shout out in the comments below.
+Give us a shout-out in the comments below.
 We’re always happy to help!

 This article has been reviewed by our editorial team to make sure it follows Zety's editorial guidelines.
 We’re committed to sharing our expertise and giving you trustworthy career advice tailored to your needs.
 High-quality content is what brings over 40 million readers to our site every year.
 But we don't stop there.
 Our team conducts original research to understand the job market better, and we pride ourselves on being quoted by top universities and prime media outlets from around the world.